Seabee dies while assigned in Tinian

 "In accordance with Navy procedure, the cause of death is currently under investigation," according to Moore.

-The Seabees have been working to improve infrastructure on Tinian island, including roads, utilities, and the island's waterfront, as part of plans for the U.S. military to conduct training on the tiny island about 128 miles from Guam.
+The Seabees have been working to improve infrastructure on Tinian – including roads, utilities and the island's waterfront – as part of the U.S. military's plans to conduct training on the tiny island about 128 miles from Guam.

-Tinian once was a strategic launchpad for the U.S. military's air bombing runs in World War II.
+Tinian once was a strategic launchpad for the U.S. military's air bombing runs during World War II.